antaresproject/docs/docs/installation/preconfiguration.md

   ![AT_precon1](https://raw.githubusercontent.com/antaresproject/docs/master/docs/img/docs/installation/preconfiguration/AT_precon1.PNG)

+Sometimes there may be a problem with connection to database via root user.
 It is recommended to create new database user, instead of root:

  1. Log into MYSQL as root:
     <pre class="codehilite language-bash code-toolbar"><code class=" language-bash"><span class="token function">apt-get</span> -y <span class="token function">install</span> mariadb-server mariadb-client</code></pre>